GoogleCloudPlatform/professional-services/tools/airflow-v1-to-v2-migration/README.md

 ## OVERVIEW:

-There have been several upgrades from composer v1(airflow-1.0) to composer v2(airflow 2.0).
-The objective of the tool is to make code changes to DAG files from composer-v1(airflow-1.0) to composer-v2(airflow 2.0) in accordance with the rules file.
-Making manual changes to DAG files can be time-consuming and can lead to errors.
+There have been several upgrades in the DAG from composer v1(airflow-1.0) to composer v2(airflow 2.0) which done manually can be time-consuming and error prone.
+The objective of the tool is to automate the code changes from airflow-v1 DAG files from composer-v1(airflow-1.0) to composer-v2(airflow 2.0).

-## CONSTRAINTS:

-1. This tool makes changes only to the import statements and operators based on the default rules.csv or the custom rules.csv.
-2. For possible changes to the arguments of the operators itself, a comment indicating the change to be made would be added above the operator.
-These changes however must be done manually.

-## HOW IT WORKS:
+## DEPLOYMENT:

-The tool takes 6 parameters - 2 required and 4 optional.
-The tool reads through the input DAG and looks for changes to be made based on the rules.csv.
-The user can also generate the rules.csv or the default is taken for asserting the DAG changes.
-Once the changes are made, a comment is added above all the changes made.
-Comments can also be customized with the Comment and Add comments parameters.
-Once the changes are made, the updated DAG gets pushed under the Output DAG folder location.
+This tool takes the input DAG based on the location provided in the --input_DAG parameter.
+It reads through the input DAG and look for the operators to be changed based on the rules.csv file which is either the default or can be custom created and provided to the tool using --rules_file parameter.
+The changes are made the output DAG file is saved under the location provided in --output_DAG parameter.
+A default or custom comment is added above all the changes made in the DAG file.
+The comments also indicate changes that need to be done manually for operator arguments.
+The tool takes 6 parameters - 2 required and 4 optional as listed below,

 | Parameter Name    | Description                                                          | Required/Optional                                                                        |
 |-------------------|----------------------------------------------------------------------|------------------------------------------------------------------------------------------|